Sam-Saarinen/Sam-Saarinen.github.io/_posts/2019-01-12-Tools-I-Use.md

 ## General-Purpose Programming Language(s)
 Although I've become more of a polyglot with more education (and yet found more ways to use new paradigms in old languages), it's convenient to have a small set of languages that cover a large swath of use cases.

 For most purposes (especially computational experiments) I use Python 3 in the Jupyter Notebook environment (packaged with Anaconda).
-With Numpy, Matplotlib, and SciPy, I am able to write quickly experiments that also run sufficiently quickly.
+With Numpy, Matplotlib, and SciPy, I am able to quickly write experiments that also run sufficiently quickly.
 At other times in my life, my primary language has been Java, C++, or Mathematica.
 I have a soft spot for the richness of the debugging experience in Java using Eclipse, but I find my Python to be slightly less verbose, and a large number of open-source libraries are now built on the Python stack.

 For web app development, I use Rails 5.0.
 I've heard good things about Django, but I've had no need to switch.
 I've deployed two user-data-driven services using Rails.

 ## Deep Learning Library
-I considered TensorFlow and PyTorch and chose to use PyTorch due to my perception that it was more succinct for the tasks I cared about, and its more flexible introspection capabilities.
+I considered TensorFlow and PyTorch and chose to use PyTorch due to my perception that it was more succinct for the tasks I cared about, and for its more flexible introspection capabilities.

 ## ToDo management and project planning
 I've seen a few services that do this; I used Asana off and on for about two years.
 The key features for me are the ability to create nested lists (this is easy in Asana up to about 3 levels of depth, after which it becomes a pain), the ability to use comments to create "quest journal" updates, and the ability to organize tasks visually on boards.
 I recently discovered [Notion](https://notion.so), which has slightly nicer nesting and organizational capabilities.
 Notion also makes it easy to integrate group notes, documents, and data into your team workflow.